MicrosoftDocs/playfab-docs/playfab-docs/sdks/cocos2d-x/quickstart.md

   - Open a Windows Explorer window at **{CocosGettingStarted}/Classes**.
     - Select all files in **{CocosGettingStarted}/Classes**, EXCEPT **AppDelegate.h, AppDelegate.cpp, HelloWorldScene.h, HelloWorldScene.cpp**.
     - Drag and drop all of those files from Explorer, onto the Visual Studio Solution **CocosGettingStarted/src** folder we found above.
-      - If you experience problems, you can drag and drop each file one at a time, just be careful and get all of them.
+      - If you experience problems, you can drag-and-drop each file one at a time, just be careful and get all of them.
       - You should see the files shown below in your VS project.

         ![Install PlayFab SDK](media/sln-src.png)